 The Grade II listed building at No.5 and 1960s building at No.6, were the seedbeds of aspiration for mining giant, Rio Tinto, who redeveloped the prime West End properties into high end grade A office space and private apartments.

-The highly sensitive conservation location and demand for premium quality meant a challenging proposition for Colorminium.
-Engaged by Sir Robert McAlpine when the design was already at Stage E, our scope of works was embracive and covered all the façade elements with the exception of the brickwork.
+The highly sensitive conservation location and demand for premium quality presented a challenging proposition for us.
+Engaged by Sir Robert McAlpine, our scope of works was embracive and covered all the façade elements with the exception of the brickwork.
 This broad project remit meant our role in the delivery was pivotal with our services including leading the control of all major interfaces through the design phase through to liaison with Building Control and Westminster Planning Officers.

 With the building watertight and sensitive finishing materials progressing, our focus switched to the detailing and completion of other complex areas such as 4-ply glass ramps, revolving and swing doors with architectural lattice work and architectural bronze cladding.

 The accolades from the client team were fitting to what proved to be a challenging engineered solution.
 Completed on time and within a tight budget, the finish is stunning and sympathetic with its location and will stand as a hallmark for the profession in which it was delivered.